DopTrack/chronos/README.md

 >Check for erros in the logs if this doesn't work via `docker-compose logs -f`.

-To close the service and remove any attached volumes, run
+To close the service, run

 ```bash
 docker-compose down